Oh, Hi!: Production

 After her first feature The Boy Downstairs (2017), screenwriter Sophie Brooks initially planned to produce a second feature the following year, but it took her four and a half years to develop the screenplay.
 In March 2020, her agent asked her to write something that could be filmed during the COVID-19 pandemic, and she collaborated on the screenplay with Molly Gordon, a friend of six years who was also stuck in Los Angeles with her during the pandemic.
 The two came up with the story idea that eventually became Oh, Hi! over a weekend, and Brooks completed the screenplay in two and a half weeks.
 Gordon, credited as a producer and co-writer, along with Brooks's brother and film producer David Brooks, helped refine the screenplay.
 Brooks wrote the screenplay with Gordon and John Reynolds in mind.
 In August 2024, the film was announced to be in production, featuring Gordon, Reynolds, Logan Lerman, and Geraldine Viswanathan in lead roles.

-Principal photography was initially scheduled to begin in 2021, but was postponed to August 2024 in New York City.
-Filming continued through September, spanning for 21 days and wrapping up on 13 September.
+Principal photography was initially scheduled to begin in 2021, but was postponed to August 2024 in Germantown, New York.
+Filming continued through September, spanning for 21 days and wrapping up on September 13.
 The film's score was composed by Steven Price.

 Release

-The film had its world premiere at the 2025 Sundance Film Festival on January 26, 2025.
-Later in March, Sony Pictures Classics acquired distribution rights.
+Oh, Hi! had its world premiere at the Sundance Film Festival on January 26, 2025.
+In March, Sony Pictures Classics acquired distribution rights.
 The film was given a limited theatrical release in the United States on July 25, 2025.
+The film began streaming on Netflix on November 22, 2025.